History of Venezuela (1999–present)

-The Bolivarian Republic of Venezuela or the Fifth Republic of Venezuela is the current Venezuelan state that has existed since 1999.
-From 1970 to 1992 Hugo Chávez was a member of the Venezuelan Military and was growing more influential as his Military career went on.
-Chavez launched a failed coup attempt in 1992 and years later on 21 October 1997 would officially form the Political Party called the Fifth Republic Movement.
-Chavéz and his party would run in the 1998 elections where he would be elected president on the 6th of December 1998 and Inaugurated on February 2nd 1999.
+Chavista Venezuela, officially the Bolivarian Republic of Venezuela (Note: Spanish: República Bolivariana de Venezuela) or the Fifth Republic of Venezuela, (Note: Spanish: Quinta República de Venezuela) is the current Venezuelan state that has existed since 1999.

+From the 1970s to 1992, Hugo Chávez was a member of the Venezuelan Military and was growing more influential as his military career went on.
+Chavez launched a failed coup attempt in 1992 and, years later, on 21 October 1997, formed the political party called the Fifth Republic Movement.
+Chavéz and his party would run in the 1998 elections, where he was elected president on 6 December 1998 and inaugurated on 2 February 1999.

-Following his inauguration, the Country would see sweeping and radical shifts in social policy, moving away from the last government's officially embracing a free-market economy and liberalization reform principles and towards income redistribution and social welfare programs.
+Following his inauguration, the country would see sweeping and radical shifts in social policy, moving away from the last government's embracing of a free-market economy towards income redistribution and social welfare programs, alongside the mass nationalization of private businesses.

 Additionally, Chávez dramatically shifted Venezuela's traditional foreign policy alignment.
-Instead of continuing Venezuela's past alignment with the United States and European strategic interests, Chávez promoted alternative development and integration policies targeted to the Global South.
+Instead of continuing Venezuela's past alignment with the United States and Europe, Chávez promoted alternative development and policies targeting integration with the Global South.

-Also following Chavéz's Inauguration, is that there would be Three Referendums in 1999, first in April 25, second in July 25, and finally, a Constitutional referendum in December 15.
-A New Constitution would be Adopted on December 20, 1999, officially Establishing the current Venezuelan state.
+Also following Chavéz's Inauguration, is that there would be three referendums in 1999, first in April 25, second in July 25, and finally, a constitutional referendum in December 15.
+A new constitution would be adopted on December 20, 1999, officially establishing the current Venezuelan state.
 On 29 January 2000 Isaías Rodríguez would be sworn in as the Vice President of Venezuela making him the latest Vice President since José Vicente Gómez Bello in May 1928.

-Between 11 and 14 April 2002, there was a Coup Attempt that removed Chavéz from Office which led to Pedro Carmona becoming acting President on April 12.
-Carmona's Acting Presidency did not last long as a Day later on April 13, Carmona would be removed from office and be replaced by a Chávez Loyalist called Diosdado Cabello.
-On 14 April 2002, Cabello, would reinstate Chavéz as the President of Venezuela.
-On 15 August 2004 there was a Recall referendum on whether Chavéz should be removed from office or not with the select majority of the Voters voting against removing Chavéz from Office.
+Between 11 and 14 April 2002, there was a coup attempt that removed Chavéz from office, which led to Pedro Carmona becoming acting president on April 12.
+Carmona's acting presidency did not last long, as a day later, on April 13, Carmona would be removed from office and be replaced by a Chávez loyalist called Diosdado Cabello.
+On 14 April 2002, Cabello would reinstate Chavéz as the president of Venezuela.
+On 15 August 2004 there was a recall referendum on whether Chavéz should be removed from office or not, with the select majority of the voters voting against removing Chavéz from office.

-In 2008, the first reports emerged of minor shortages in the Country.
-Later on 15 February 2009, a Referendum was held on whether to Abolish term limits with voters voting yes.
-The shortages were worsening to a point that the Venezuelan Crisis began on 2 June 2010.
+In 2008, the first reports emerged of minor shortages in the country.
+Later, on 15 February 2009, a referendum was held on whether to abolish term limits, with voters voting yes.
+The shortages were worsening to the point that the Venezuelan crisis began on 2 June 2010.
+In late 2012 or very early 2013, shortages were starting to become pretty noticeable, with the scarcity of toilet paper in stores.